 She then asked Montanan's an interesting question, one that I'm going to ask here.
 What state plates do you automatically react to and what state plates do you give a pass?

-It seems that we might have a bit of animosity towards those with state plates that we don't approve of.
+It seems that we might have a bit of animosity toward those with state plates that we don't approve of.
 We all know how the folks in Montana feel about Californians, but apparently, that's not the only state that makes the list.
-Washington and Oregon I'm told are also not highly thought of, or so I've been told.
+Washington and Oregon, I'm told, are also not highly thought of.

 Photo by Mick Haupt on Unsplash